-Business Analytics, Business Intelligence, Customer Relationship Management, EMM - Cross-channel Marketing Optimization, EMM - Digital Marketing Optimization, Enabling Business Flexibility, Smarter Commerce, Smarter Marketing, Business-to-Business
+BA - Business Analytics, BA - Business Intelligence, Customer Relationship Management, EMM - Cross-channel Marketing Optimization, EMM - Digital Marketing Optimization, Enabling Business Flexibility, Smarter Commerce, Smarter Marketing, Business-to-Business

 According to the IBM 2010 Global CEO Study, 95 percent of top performing organizations identified getting closer to customers as their most important strategic initiative over the next five years.1 Inside IBM itself, this challenge is viewed with profound urgency.